telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 }
 </style>

-# Styling Report Items

-## Styling Report Items Overview
+# Styling Report Items Overview

 Telerik Reporting uses a built-in styling model that is similar to CSS.
 The model provides for very fine-grained visual customization of all elements of a report directly in the Report designer.
 This CSS-like mechanism offers full control over such things as the background, colors, borders, and images for every item on your report.

  > All Style properties of a report item that have **not** been specifically set for that report item will inherit the corresponding value from the report item's parent.